FutureSharks/ml-finance/examples/1-deep-q-learning-simulated/README.md

-# Deep Q Learning with 3 stocks
+# Deep Q Learning with simulated price data

+This example uses predictable prices generated from a sine wave.
+This is to ensure the model actually works.
+The RSI was added as a feature to help the model predict when to buy and sell.

 - `agent.py`: a Deep Q learning agent
 - `envs.py`: a simple trading environment